NSCX5555/PCSHSM-Walking-Simulator/README.md

-# This Game Made by Studnt in 2/4 Class
+# This Game Made by Students in 2/4 Class